Queensland Development Code (QDC) Mandatory Part 3.5 - Construction of buildings in flood hazard areas (MP 3.5) commenced on 26 October 2012.

 The Queensland Government's response included a commitment to revising the draft QDC to reflect the Commission's recommendations with a focus on providing further practical flexibility in the application of the code.
 In addition, the government committed to undertaking community and industry consultation on the revised draft QDC.

-Consequently, the new QDC part will apply to building work in a practical way where a local government has designated a flood hazard area and declared a defined flood level.
+Consequently, the QDC part applies will apply to building work in a practical way where a local government has designated a flood hazard area and declared a defined flood level.
 It also allows local governments to declare further information such as maximum flow velocity of water and inactive flow or backwater areas.
-The Building Regulation 2006 also gives flexibility for building applicants to use information that varies from the information declared by the local government.
+The QDC also gives flexibility for building applicants to use information that varies from the information declared by the local government.